Panic of 1837: Causes

 When New York banks raised interest rates and scaled back on lending, the effects were damaging.
 Since the price of a bond bears an inverse relationship to the yield (or interest rate), the increase in prevailing interest rates would have forced down the price of American securities.
 Importantly, demand for cotton plummeted.
 The price of cotton fell by 25% in February and March 1837.
 The American economy, especially in the southern states, was heavily dependent on stable cotton prices.
 Receipts from cotton sales provided funding for some schools, balanced the nation's trade deficit, fortified the US dollar, and procured foreign exchange earnings in British pounds, then the world's reserve currency.
 Since the United States was still a predominantly agricultural economy centered on the export of staple crops and an incipient manufacturing sector, a collapse in cotton prices had massive reverberations.

 In the United States, there were several contributing factors.
-In July 1832, President Andrew Jackson vetoed the bill to recharter the Second Bank of the United States, the nation's central bank and fiscal agent.
+In July 1832, President Jackson vetoed the bill to recharter the Second Bank of the United States, the nation's central bank and fiscal agent.
 As the bank wound up its operations in the next four years, state-chartered banks in the West and the South relaxed their lending standards by maintaining unsafe reserve ratios.
 Two domestic policies exacerbated an already volatile situation.
-The Specie Circular of 1836 mandated that western lands could be purchased only with gold and silver coin.
+The Specie Circular of 1836 mandated that western lands could be purchased only with gold and silver coin, instead of bank loans.
 The circular was an executive order issued by Jackson and favored by Senator Thomas Hart Benton of Missouri and other hard-money advocates.
-Its intent was to curb speculation in public lands, but the circular set off a real estate and commodity price crash since most buyers were unable to come up with sufficient hard money or "specie" (gold or silver coins) to pay for the land.
+Its intent was to curb the rampant speculation in public lands, which had fueled what is today referred to as a real estate "bubble".
+A bubble occurs when the actual value of, in this case, public lands, substantially exceeds the long-term income/resources that the land can produce to pay for itself.
+Although well intended, the circular had such immediate effect as to set off a real estate and commodity price crash, since most potential buyers were unable to come up with sufficient hard money or "specie" (gold or silver coins) to pay the speculation-driven, inflated prices for the land.
 Secondly, the Deposit and Distribution Act of 1836 placed federal revenues in various local banks, derisively termed "pet banks", across the country.
 Many of the banks were located in the West.
 The effect of both policies was to transfer specie away from the nation's main commercial centers on the East Coast.
-With lower monetary reserves in their vaults, major banks and financial institutions on the East Coast had to scale back their loans, which was a major cause of the panic, besides the real estate crash.
+With inadequate monetary reserves in their vaults, major banks and financial institutions on the East Coast had to scale back their loans, which was a major cause of the panic, besides the real estate crash.